geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And aid the progress of the ripening year.

 But now the ethereal fabric touch'd the ground,
-While strains of heavenly sweetness breath'd around ; Such strains as floating o'er the Eoiian lyre,
+While strains of heavenly sweetness breath'd around; Such strains as floating o'er the Eoiian lyre,
 The zephyrs bland at evening's close respire.
 Soft on her ear the dulcet accents fall,